neena0312/github-portfolio/README.md

 ---

-🌟 _Explore my repositories to see projects where I blend finance, AI, and analytics to solve real-world challenges._
+🌟 _Explore my repositories to see projects where I blend Data Science, Analytics, Business Intelligence and Core Finance to solve real-world challenges._
 📫 _Feel free to connect with me or drop a message!_